chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 commit: ab64b4c
 ---

-How frontend tools work together has a significant impact on the ultimate value design and development teams can realize.
+How frontend tools work together has a significant impact on the ultimate value design, and development teams can realize.
 When done well, it should be seamless to develop and reuse UI components.

 This chapter showcases the five-step workflow by introducing a new component AvatarList.